 Four hundred years later the earth was mapped, lands were colonized and Columbus was a legend.
 The earthly realm was no longer a mystery.
 But by this time science had gone far ahead.
 It had mapped the planets, stars, and galaxies.
 It had revealed the laws of nature—both on earth and beyond.
 And people had put the knowledge into practice, transforming the lives of everyone it touched.
 The universe was no longer a mystery, but an intricate lawful machine.

-Yet, at the dawn of the 20th century, while civilization was transforming under the influence of this Newtonian vision, a few adventurous souls were being guided by another vision which would take them to an unknown frontier, beyond the limits of Newton's universe, beyond space and time itself.
+Yet, at the dawn of the 20th century, while civilization was transforming under the influence of this Newtonian vision, a few adventurous souls were being guided by another vision which would take them to an unknown frontier, beyond the limits of Newton's universe.
 These would be the future pioneers of a strange new world, a wonderland that defied common sense.
 But no one could then imagine what profound implications this revolution would have.
 Not even the pioneers themselves could foresee the depth of mystery before them as they took the first few steps on the journey through the quantum realm.

 Young and daring, Heisenberg took the first quantum leap with his abstract matrix mechanics in 1925.
 These strange laws formed the first consistent theory of the atoms whose behavior defied explanation within Newton's universe.
 Like Columbus, Heisenberg had discovered a new world.
 But he hadn't found it alone. . .